Denver

 Comprehensive Retrofit Strategy

-Near the end of 2014, the City had completed a Facility Condition and Assessment Program to review the overall condition of every city facility and determine where appropriate improvements should take place.
+Near the end of 2014, the City completed a Facility Condition and Assessment Program to review the overall condition of every city facility and determine where appropriate improvements should take place.
 The City is continuing its Facility Condition and Assessment Program.
 Information derived from these audits will be prioritized for implementation based on feasibility and available funding.
 The City is currently working to implement performance contracts with multiple Energy Service Companies to develop energy conservation measures for evaluation and review.
-The City recently completed the implementation phase of its first Energy Performance Contract (EPC).
-This contract totaled approximately $2M, covering 14 buildings of various functions, and has a projected payback of approximately 15 years.
+In 2021 the city entered two Energy Performance Contracts totaling $18 million toward energy efficiency measures.
+In addition, the city is conducting further audits to ensure compliance with its Energize Denver Performance Regulations.